After putting it off for some time, I finally decided to revamp my website. I had a few goals in mind when I started:

 - Switch from using Jekyll to Hugo for static site generation

 - Move from AWS to GCP for hosting

 - Define all the infrastructure as code using Terraform

 - Automate the build/deploy process with CI/CD

-The result being a highly available, fault tolerant, reproducible website that is easily deployed and almost free to host.
-I couldn’t find any other examples of someone doing something similar to this using the same stack, so I decided to write up the process myself for my own reference as well as for others.
+The result is a highly available, fault-tolerant, and reproducible website that is easily deployed and almost free to host.
+I couldn't find any other examples of someone doing something similar to this using the same stack, so I decided to write up the process myself for my own reference as well as for others.

 Static Site Generation

-Static site generators are great for websites that don’t have a need for dynamic content or user input.
+Static site generators are great for websites that don't require dynamic content or user input.
 By doing away with a database and not generating content for each request you can increase site load times and security while being able to handle large amounts of traffic with relatively little infrastructure compared to a dynamic site.
 For more details, there is a great introduction to static site generators here.

 Originally I was using Jekyll when I first set up my site.
 Jekyll is arguably the most popular static site generator around at the time of writing this and has a large community with a wide variety of plugins and themes.
-Despite Jekyll being a popular option, it seemed to have many features that I really didn’t need that made it significantly more complicated to setup and use.
-After some searching I came across Hugo, a static site generator written in Go.
-Hugo seemed like an attractive alternative to Jekyll as it was simple to setup and deploy, fast, and was written in a language I was familiar with.
+Despite Jekyll being a popular option, it seemed to have many features that I didn't need that made it significantly more complicated to set up and use.
+After some searching, I came across Hugo, a static site generator written in Go.
+Hugo seemed like an attractive alternative to Jekyll as it was simple to set up and deploy, fast, and was written in a language I was familiar with.